Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-\Cref{s:main-results} states our main results on the chordal decomposition of polynomial matrices and discusses how they can be applied to formulate sparsity-exploiting SOS reformulations of the convex optimization problem~\cref{e:infinite-sdp-intro}.
-Asymptotic convergence results for these hierarchies, which are relatively straightforward corollaries of our chordal decomposition theorems, are also proved in that section.
-In \cref{s:examples}, we illustrate our approach using a range of analytical and computational examples and we offer further discussion. \Cref{section:scalarcase} relates our decomposition results for polynomial matrices to the classical SOS techniques for correlatively sparse polynomials~\cite{waki2006sums,lasserre2006convergent,grimm2007note}.
-In \cref{s:proofs} we prove our main results.
-Appendices contain details of calculations, proofs of auxiliary results, and a second proof of \cref{th:sparse-putinar}.
+The rest of this work is structured as follows. \Cref{s:main-results} states our main chordal SOS decomposition results, while \cref{ss:applications-to-PMI-optimiz} explains how they can be used to formulate convergent hierarchies of sparsity-exploiting SOS reformulations of problem~\cref{e:infinite-sdp-intro}. \Cref{section:scalarcase} relates our decomposition results for polynomial matrices to the classical SOS techniques for correlatively sparse polynomials~\cite{waki2006sums,lasserre2006convergent,grimm2007note}.
+Computational examples are presented in \cref{s:examples}.
+Our matrix decomposition results are proven in \cref{s:proofs}, and conclusions are offered in \cref{Section:Conclusion}.
+Appendices contain details of calculations and proofs of auxiliary results.